SegersIan/knowledge-base/content/engineering-ops.md

 * Tracks org-wide **flow metrics** (deployment frequency, lead time, mean time to restore, cognitive load surveys).
 * Runs retrospectives **at the org level**, identifying systemic blockers to team flow.
 * Example: EngOps discovers through metrics that a subsystem team is a bottleneck → they work with leadership to reclassify it as a **complicated subsystem team** with a clear service contract.
+* Note: At some organizations Metrics are not well received, so this is "optional"

 ---